...

 Kitchens and Food Areas

-When german cockroaches appear in Missouri homes, they almost always stay close to food sources.
-Kitchens provide ideal conditions with warmth, moisture, and access to crumbs or grease.
+When German cockroaches appear in Missouri homes, they stay near food sources.
+Kitchens provide warmth, moisture, crumbs, and grease, which support cockroach infestations.

-You may see german roaches around countertops, inside cabinets, behind refrigerators, or near sinks.
-Areas where pet food is left out overnight can also attract them.
+You may see German roaches around countertops, inside cabinets, behind refrigerators, or near sinks.
+Pet food left out overnight can attract them, and activity in these areas often indicates a nearby infestation.

 Basements and Utility Spaces

 They are also common in crawl spaces or storage areas with humid environments.
-Water heaters, sump pumps, and laundry areas provide the damp conditions these insects prefer.
+Water heaters, sump pumps, and laundry areas create damp conditions that you should fix.

-When homeowners see large american cockroaches near basement drains or foundation walls, the issue often begins outside the home.
+When homeowners see large American cockroaches near basement drains or foundation walls, the problem often starts outside.

 Sewers and Drain Connections

-Another key difference involves how american cockroaches enter buildings.
-These insects frequently travel through sewers and municipal sewer systems.
+Another key difference is how American cockroaches enter buildings.
+These insects frequently travel through sewers and municipal sewer systems, using plumbing to reach indoor spaces such as floor drains or basement connections.

-German roaches rarely enter this way.
-Instead, they are often brought inside through cardboard boxes, grocery bags, used appliances, or shared walls in apartments and commercial kitchens.
+German roaches are less likely to be linked to sewer entry.
+People often bring them in through items like boxes, grocery bags, used appliances, or through shared walls in apartments and commercial kitchens.

 Why the ID Changes the Treatment Plan